HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 plt.show()
 ```

-### Jointly fitting a model to most of our observations
+### Jointly fitting a model to all Swift-XRT spectra

 Though we found some success in the previous approach of fitting all spectra
 individually, it is clear that the individual observations may not have the